Symptoms of coronavirus: what to look for and how it is being treated

 “There are other potential therapeutics out there but no effective antiviral,” he added.

-According to CNN, researchers in the US and China have already begun working on a vaccine, thanks to China’s prompt sharing of the virus’s genetic code.
+There is currently no vaccine to protect against the novel coronavirus, although researchers in the US and China have already begun working on one, thanks to China’s prompt sharing of the virus’s genetic code.

 However, any vaccine will not be available for up to a year and would most likely be given to health workers most at risk of contracting the virus.

-The risk to the UK is currently low.
+The risk to the UK is remains low.
 But anyone travelling to China and worried about catching the virus needs to take the basic hygiene precautions.

 Maria Van Kerkhove, acting head of emerging infectious diseases at the WHO, said: “Coronaviruses typically cause respiratory symptoms so we recommend basic hand hygiene such as washing hands in soap and water and respiratory hygiene so when you sneeze, sneeze into your elbow.”